XingyuChenTim/NLPSharedTask4/README.md

 - `labels-training.tsv`: Each row corresponds to one argument
     - `Argument ID`: The unique identifier for the argument
     - Other: Each other column corresponds to one value category, with a 1 meaning that the argument resorts to the value category and a 0 that not
-- `level1-labels-training.tsv`: The same as `labels-training.tsv` but for the 54 level 1 values of the taxonomy (used in human annotation).
-Though not used for the 2023 task (except for the annotation), participants can still use them in their approaches.

 ## Email Update
 for SemEval we decided to focus on the 20 value categories.